cardano-foundation/CIPs/CPS-?/README.md

 An assumption is that are no known software back doors.
 Unknown software vulnerabilities may be discovered.

-**Recommendation:** The person discovering the vulnerability should take the following steps:
+**Recommendation:Pre-planned Response** The person discovering the vulnerability should take the following steps:
 * Document the vulnerability: The first step is to document the vulnerability as accurately as possible.
 This documentation should include a detailed description of the vulnerability, steps to reproduce it, and any other relevant information.
 * Notify the relevant parties: The next step is to notify the appropriate parties, including the developers of the software, the blockchain community, and any relevant authorities.
 It's important to provide as much information as possible, so that the parties involved can understand the scope of the vulnerability and take the necessary steps to address it.
 * Keep the vulnerability confidential: It's important to keep the vulnerability confidential until a fix has been implemented.
 This will prevent hackers from exploiting the vulnerability before it's patched.